Scaling the Scaling Logic: Agentic Meta-Synthesis of Logic Reasoning: Detailed Pipeline Analysis Statistics

 \section{Detailed Pipeline Analysis Statistics}

-In Section~\ref{subsec:pipeline_analysis}, we provided a summary of the generation pipeline's efficiency.
+In Section~\ref{subsec:pipeline_analysis}, we provided a summary of the efficiency of the generation pipeline.
 Here, we present the granular data regarding gate pass rates, step depth distributions, and runtime statistics for the analyzed batch of 100 tasks.